Plastic-Free-Storage_Header.png

 Beeswax wraps

-Beeswax wraps are cotton cloths that are usually coated with a mix of beeswax, oil and tree resin.
+Beeswax wraps are cotton cloths usually coated with a mix of beeswax, oil and tree resin.
 Beeswax wraps will stick together around your food thanks to the wax, which softens and acts as a sealant when pressed together with warm hands and then left to cool.

 Cotton does have a significant environmental footprint of its own.6 It needs a lot of water to grow and tends to be farmed using lots of pesticides that are harmful to farm workers, detrimental to soil and water quality and lead to loss of biodiversity in the local area.
 Fortunately, though, many brands of beeswax wraps use organic cotton, which is better for farmers and the environment.7